 CRUD Operations

-The following CRUD operations can be done using the data access API.
-Let's say we have a table called “data” with the fields id (Unique identifier Primary key) and name (varchar (200)).
+The following CRUD operations can be performed using the data access API.
+Suppose we have a table called “data” with the fields id (Unique identifier, Primary key) and name (varchar (200)).

-Here's what the data within the table looks like:
+Here's what the data in the table looks like:

-To use the Data Access API, use the namespace FlowWright.DataAccess as shown below:
+To use the Data Access API, utilise the namespace FlowWright.DataAccess as shown below:

-Let's select all the users from the data table
+Let's select all users from the data table.

 string connStr = "Data Source=COBRA;Initial Catalog=FlowWright10;User ID=sa;Password=xxx";